ldobbelsteen/eyevis/README.md

 ## Eye tracking visualization tool for the 2IOA0 course at TU/e

-The project is run on a server that is publicly accessible and can be found at https://eyevis.dobbel.dev
+This project is run on a server that is publicly accessible and can be found at https://eyevis.dobbel.dev

 ### Running